The driver is the club the majority of beginner golfers and high handicappers struggle with the most, so we've picked out the best options.

-Whilst no two golfers are the same, most beginners struggle with slicing their driver and/or failing to get enough launch angle to maximise distance.
+Whilst no two golfers are the same, most new golfers struggle with slicing their driver and/or failing to get enough launch angle to maximise distance.

 No golf club is a magic wand that can overcome your swing flaws – lessons and practice is what you need for that – but some drivers are better than others when it comes to mitigating the common problems beginners and high handicappers face with their driver.